mkunesch/tensoralgebra/README.md

 * Storing and passing around unevaluated expressions of several terms is allowed and should not result in undefined behaviour.

-This tensor package is a feasibility study for a better tensor implementation in the numerical general relativity code [GRChombo](https://github.com/GRChombo/GRChombo).
+Tensoralgebra is a feasibility study for a better tensor implementation in the numerical general relativity code [GRChombo](https://github.com/GRChombo/GRChombo).

 ## Prerequisites and usage example